Our Ongoing Hunt for Great Japanese Knife Sets

 The Sora series of knives from Shun is their more budget friendly line.
 They do not have the the excellent aesthetics and top end materials of the Shun Classic collection listed above, but they are durable, and they perform extremely well considering their relatively low price point.

-Shun is able to keep the price down on the Sora series without sacrificing edge retention making the cutting edge of high end VG10 steel and the upper part of the blade out of more affordable 420J steel.
+Shun is able to keep the price down on the Sora series without sacrificing edge retention by making the cutting edge of high end VG10 steel and the upper part of the blade out of more affordable 420J steel.
 The end result is a great looking San Mai cutting edge.
 This is a technique used by a lot of Japanese companies, and Shun’s parent company, Kai, has even used this technique in Kershaw pocket knives.

 Enso HD 7-Piece Knife Set